 Flying under the radar for some time now, Menorca is an idyllic island dedicated to peaceful retreats - part of its appeal is its go-slow pace of life.
 And while it’s a small island, what it lacks in size it more than makes up for in untamed natural beauty.

 Its magical coastline stretches for more than 130 miles, dotted with white sand crescent bays and hidden away coves.
 Head inland and you’ll find the Mediterranean melts away and is replaced with a serene, green hinterland, teeming with whitewashed villages that are connected by glorious rolling hills.

 But Menorca’s attractions aren’t just works of Mother Nature.
 From Mahón to Ciutadella, and everywhere in between, there are oodles of man-made sights to enjoy.

 Planning a holiday here but not sure what to do in Menorca?
-Let us walk you through ten of the top things to do on the island.
+Let us walk you through nine of the top things to do on the island.